tkhamez/eve-api-php/docs/Api/AssetsApi.md

 Get corporation asset locations

 Return locations for a set of item ids, which you can get from corporation assets endpoint.
-Coordinates for items in hangars or stations are set to (0,0,0)  Requires one of the following EVE corporation role(s): Director
+Coordinates for items in hangars or stations are set to (0,0,0)

 ### Example